Lourdata

 restaurant also provides a delivery service for the pizzas they

 bake in their traditional wood fired oven.
-This restaurant is open throughout the year.
+This restaurant is open

 Farther down the hill towards the beach, opposite the Lara Hotel hidden behind trees and flowering shrubs is the Trifylli Restaurant.